superfly/docs/blueprints/staging-prod-isolation.html.md

 redirect_from: /docs/going-to-production/the-basics/production-staging-isolation/
 ---

-You want to isolate your production environment from your test or staging environments by limiting production access to the smallest possible group.
+You should isolate your production environment from your test or staging environments by limiting production access to the smallest possible group.
 You can get dependable isolation by using multiple organizations.
-Organization access is invitation-only and orgs are isolated from one another at a low level by our private networking architecture: every organization has its own [private network](/docs/networking/private-networking/) by default.
+Organization access is invitation-only, and orgs are isolated from one another at a low level by our private networking architecture.
+Each organization has its own [private network](/docs/networking/private-networking/) by default.

 All Fly.io accounts start with a "personal" organization.
 You can create as many organizations as you need, not just for different environments, but also for different projects or clients.

-Before you create a new organization, here's what you need to know:
+Before creating a new organization, here's what you need to know:

-- We bill organizations separately and each org has its own [plan](https://fly.io/plans).
+- We bill organizations separately, and each org has its own [plan](https://fly.io/plans).
 When you create the new org, you need to enter a payment method and choose a plan.
 You'll be invoiced per organization at the end of each billing cycle.
 - You invite or remove members in each organization separately.
 - An organization can have multiple apps and those apps can communicate with each other securely over the org's private network.